davidgumberg/prnotes/ibd/coinsview.md

     CCoinsMap::iterator ret = cacheCoins.emplace(std::piecewise_construct, std::forward_as_tuple(outpoint), std::forward_as_tuple(std::move(tmp))).first;

+    // [ The comment below may be a bit confusing: some background is that spent
+    //   coins are marked as spent by calling Coin::Clear() which calls
+    //   CTxOut::SetNull() on the Coin's `CTxOut out`.
+    //   bool Coin::IsSpent() just returns `out.IsNull();`  ]
     if (ret->second.coin.IsSpent()) {
         // The parent only has an empty entry for this outpoint; we can consider our
         // version as fresh.
         ret->second.flags = CCoinsCacheEntry::FRESH;
     }

+    // [ Track the memory usage of the newly emplaced coin, note that
+    //   cachedCoinsUsage does not track the usage of the entire CCoinsMap, just
+    //   the `Coin`'s ]
     cachedCoinsUsage += ret->second.coin.DynamicMemoryUsage();
     return ret;
 }